 2) if a reduced hemoglobin level is known:

-use the formula for the calculation, assuming that there is no need to replenish the deposited iron
+use the formula for calculation, assuming that there is no need to replenish deposited iron

 Standard dosage of the drug

-Adults and the elderly: 1-2 ampoules of Ferrum LEK (100-200 mg of iron), depending on the level of hemoglobin.
+Adults and elderly: 1-2 ampoules of Ferrum LEK (100-200 mg iron), depending on the hemoglobin level.

 Maximum daily dose Ferrum LEK